 NM WRRI provides support for water-related research through its Faculty Water Research Grant Program.
 Funds are made available through the institute’s federal base grant (Section 104B of the Water Resources Research Act – [Public Law 109-471]) and through state appropriations.
 These “seed money” projects allow New Mexico university faculty to pursue critical areas of water resources research while providing training opportunities for their students.
 The grants generally provide about $30,000 per year for projects up to three years in duration.
 The grants help faculty to explore and develop research ideas that can attract more substantial outside funding.
 Grants are available to tenure track faculty members in any department at one of the state’s six research universities (UNM, NM Tech, NMSU, NMHU, WNMU, and ENMU).

-RFP available at FY 2016 NM WRRI Faculty Directed Graduate Student Research Program
+RFP available at FY 2019 NM WRRI Faculty Water Research Grant Program

 Understanding the Costs of Arid Inland Communities’ Potable Water Reuse Options; Carolina Scruggs, University of New Mexico, School of Architecture and Planning